 He squinted at the television and changed the channel.
 ANY RESEMBLANCE TO ACTUAL PERSONS LIVING OR DEAD IS UNINTENTIONAL shot up on the screen.

 Doug's week in Jackson Hole came and went.
-And after spending seven days straight with her aunt, Cheryl was more convinced than ever that Lettie had to move on.
+And after spending seven days straight with her aunt, Cheryl was more convinced than ever Lettie had to move on.
 Sure she tried temporary stopgaps.
 She went to a home health store and bought a chair for the shower.
 She bought a walker and stuck two tennis balls on the front feet like the AARP magazine advised.
 But she was always one step behind.
 She never imagined the ways her aunt could get into trouble.

 Lettie stored stockings in the refrigerator and cottage cheese in her nightstand.
 One day she sprayed the entire house with hairspray thinking it was room deodorizer.
 Cheryl came home from a Pilates class to find her aunt sitting in a toxic cloud, choking and coughing over the fumes.
 Cheryl picked up the offending can, held it front of her aunt's face, and felt her blood pressure spike.